Homemade Roasted Pumpkin Puree

 Make sure to use pie pumpkins or sugar pumpkins, not the jack-o’-lantern behemoths—those big boys don’t have the best taste or texture.
 If you are roasting a large heirloom pumpkin, cutting it in half and roasting it on an oiled sheet pan, cut side down, will shorten the cooking time.

-Here’s some great Pumpkin Recipes that can up your awesome homemade pumpkin puree:
+Here’s some great Pumpkin Recipes that can up your awesome homemade roasted pumpkin puree:

 - Kalyn’s Kitchen Pumpkin Cheesecake and Low Sugar Pumpkin and Apple Crumble

 - White On Rice Couple Pumpkin Spice Coffee Cake , Pumpkin Ice Cream and Pumpkin Swirl Brownies